 If problems continue, contact Carousel USA support.
 Factory-trained technicians can assist by phone or onsite if required.

-We offer several control system options depending on your needs and each control type has downloadable Documentation and Troubleshooting Guides available on the site.
+Each control type has downloadable Documentation and Troubleshooting Guides available on the site.

 Our support team is here to help.